ConsumerDataStandardsAustralia/standards-experimental/docs/Standards/Simple-Bank-Account-Origination.md

 - Extensions to te product reference data endpoints to allow forthe communication of supported origination capabilities and application requirements
 - Additional endpoint for the submission of an account application for a new customer
-- Additional endpoint for the submission of an account application for an existing customer

-The standard is defined

 ## Introduction